Walt Disney World Essentials

 7. Portable fan

 If you are visiting Disney during the summer, be prepared to be downright hot!
 The one thing that can help with this is using a portable fan.
-We use these fans that come in a three pack and charge via USB.
-They have two speed settings and last us the majority of the day.
+I’ve seen people use the neck fans, or stroller fans, but I really prefer portable handheld fans.
+Our family will charge them the night before and they last us most of the day.
+They are also great to use while waiting in line.
 Again, anytime you can keep kids hydrated and cool, it helps keep everyone in good moods.

 8. Sunscreen